jpgimenez/craftbeerpiLCD/README.md

 ## Fixed Issues
-Now the °C or F is displaed like in CBPi parameters
+- Now the °C or F is displaed like in CBPi parameters
-If there is a missing Kettle or Fermenter no more faults are thrown.
+- If there is a missing Kettle or Fermenter no more faults are thrown.
+- Sometimes it lastes a long time till the fermenterstep starts running.
+- When CBPi3 Mesh Steps are active and you restart CBPi3 the display will show nothing.
+It will at least show the startscreen.
+Stop and restart the Mesh steps is still nessesary tho show active step.